 Charles talks about his work as a pump mechanic…

 I was chosen by the camp to represent them in the water management committee.
-I received a week’s training on basic water pump installation and maintenance, and AMREF provided us with training manuals.
+I received a week’s training on basic water pump installation and maintenance, and Amref Health Africa provided us with training manuals.
 I learned about operating tools, and water and environmental policy, health and safety, and book keeping so I can maintain records at the sub-county office.
 I monitor the 35 boreholes in Orom and make monthly reports to budget for repairs.

 I am now a qualified trainer, so I pass my knowledge and skills to other community members.

 I am important in the community, because water is so essential for us.
 Thanks to these boreholes, women and girls avoid long treks to fetch water at the risk of being raped or abducted.
 Women used to spend their days looking for water instead of tending fields and looking for food.
 Rivers and ponds were not safe sources of drinking water because they were tainted by animals.
 Now, fewer children are getting diarrhoea because the water here is safer.